videlalvaro/fabric-kafka-sample/README.md

 Select "Next: Summary".

-Now you will see the "Continuous ingestion from Eventstream established" screen, finishing the process of setting up your Custom App, ingesting data from Kafka, and sending it to a KQL Database.
+Now you will see the “Continuous ingestion from Eventstream established” screen.
+Select "Close" to finis the process of setting up your Custom App, ingesting data from Kafka, and sending it to a KQL Database.

 ![KQL Table Summary](./media/kql-table-status.png)